PierreBlanchart/ModelSelection/sources/README.md

 source('test_all_datasets.R')
 ```

-Prediction are stored on the disk in a folder: "./allpreds/".
+Prediction are stored on the disk in a local folder: "./allpreds/".

 ### Running model selection